 Stay for: The outdoor mezze menu, which includes Kyma staples like lamb pie and octopus, takes you overseas without hopping on a plane.

 The White Bull

-Go for: The brand-new patio is bigger than the interior.
+Go for: The newish patio is bigger than the interior.
 Executive chef/owner Pat Pascarella transformed a swampy parking lot into a gravel-filled, lantern-lit paradise.
 The tables are well spaced, the firepits are built for s’more-making, and the drinks are flowing.

-Stay for: The menu changes often but the pasta is always fresh
+Stay for: The menu changes often, but the pasta is always fresh

 123 East Court Square, Decatur, 404-600-5649

 Go for: Executive chef and partner Todd Ginsberg’s house-made pastrami

 Stay for: Coffee on the covered, heated patio overlooking the Emory Point green

 1540 Avenue Place, 678-927-9131